 Jesus is the Son of David

 When Jesus asked the Pharisees whose Son the Messiah was, they correctly answered he was a descendant of David.
-He then said, “How is it then that David, inspired by the Spirit calls him Lord, saying, ‘The LORD said to my Lord, ‘Sit at my right hand, till I put your enemies under your feet’?
-If David thus calls him Lord, how can he be his son?’”
+He then said, “How is it then that David, in the Spirit calls him Lord, saying, ‘The LORD said to my Lord, ‘Sit at my right hand, until I put your enemies under your feet’?
+If then David calls him Lord, how is he his son?’”
 (Matt 22:41-46 cf Ps 110:1).

 The capitalised “LORD” refers to God the Father, the lower case “Lord” refers to God the Son.
 Matthew is quoting from Psalm 110:1.
 It is similar to Psalm 45:6-7, where the Psalmist has God speaking to God – only he is not speaking to himself, he is speaking to the second Person of the Trinity, the One whom the writer to the Hebrews says is Jesus (Heb 1:8-9); and whom John says is Jesus, the Word of God (Jn 1:1, 14, 18).
 Jesus is not merely a human descendant of David; he is the Messiah, the Son of God, the second Person of the Trinity.